S13cko/ez-marzban/README.md

-one command script that installs and configs marzban xray panel [ uses hybla for optimizing server network and configs it installs adgaurd home for better dns options disabels ipv6 fail2ban and configs it for blocking ssh attacks installs marzban and changes panle port to 2096 takes ssl for your domain install aclover script for backup
+one command script that installs and configs marzban xray panel [ uses hybla for optimizing server network and configs it

+installs adgaurd home for better dns options

+disabels ipv6

+installs fail2ban and configs it for blocking ssh attacks

+installs marzban and changes panle port to 2096

+takes ssl for your domain

+install aclover script for backup

+adgaurd home runs on : http://ip:3000
 ]